Alignment(Lea en español)

 Appropriate camber settings that take into account the vehicle and driver's aggressiveness will help balance treadwear with cornering performance.
 For street-driven vehicles, this means that tire wear and handling requirements must be balanced according to the driver's needs.
 The goal is to use enough negative camber to provide good cornering performance while not requiring the tire to put too much of its load on the inner edge while traveling in a straight line.
 Less negative camber (until the tire is perpendicular to the road at zero camber) typically will reduce the cornering ability, but results in more even wear.

-Even though they have some of the most refined suspensions in the world, the next time you see a head-on photo of a Formula 1 car or CART Champ Car set up for a road course, notice how much negative camber is dialed into the front wheels.
+Even though they have some of the most refined suspensions in the world, the next time you see a head-on photo of a Formula 1 car set up for a road course, notice how much negative camber is dialed into the front wheels.
 While this is certainly an example of wear not being as important as grip, negative camber even helps these sophisticated racing cars corner better.

 The caster angle identifies the forward or backward slope of a line drawn through the upper and lower steering pivot points when viewed directly from the side of the vehicle.
 Caster is expressed in degrees and is measured by comparing a line running through the steering system's upper and lower pivot points (typically the upper and lower ball joints of an A-arm or wishbone suspension design, or the lower ball joint and the strut tower mount of a McPherson strut design) to a line drawn perpendicular to the ground.
 Caster is said to be positive if the line slopes towards the rear of the vehicle at the top, and negative if the line slopes towards the front.